daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 # ICT
 This is my ICT notes.
-I started learn it this (2023) year, but topic is quite big and complex, so I feel that I should make some notes about it
+I started learn it 2023 year, but topic is quite big and complex, so I feel that I should make some notes about it

 ## Learnng Plan